 VLV_VIS3 – Set to 1 if the valve has discrete control, otherwise set to 0.

-VLV_SRV – If the device is located on a remote Intouch Server, then this indirect tag must be changed to point at that server.
+VLV_SRV – If the device is located on a remote InTouch Server, then this indirect tag must be changed to point at that server.
 By default it looks at the Hot Backup Pair Configuration for the local system.